quatrope/astroalign/README.md

 In this example `source_image` will be interpolated by a transformation to coincide pixel to pixel with `target_image` and stored in `aligned_image`.

-If we are only interested in knowing the transformation and the correspondence of control points in both images, use `find_transform` will return the transformation in a scikit-image SimilarityTransform object and a list of stars in source with the corresponding stars in target.
+If we are only interested in knowing the transformation and the correspondence of control points in both images, use `find_transform` will return the transformation in a [Scikit-Image](https://scikit-image.org/) SimilarityTransform object and a list of stars in source with the corresponding stars in target.

     >>> transf, (s_list, t_list) = aa.find_transform(source, target)